 When you plan for sun protection, you can avoid a painful sunburn and keep your skin safe.
 You also set yourself up for a much more enjoyable trip!

 Packing for your first RV beach trip of the season will inevitably mean pulling out your favorite shorts, tank tops and sundresses.
-You will also want flip flops or sandals for the boardwalk and your swimsuit and rash guard for the water.
+You will also want flip-flops or sandals for the boardwalk and your swimsuit and rash guard for the water.

-However, remember that it can also get cooler at night when the sun goes down and the ocean breeze rolls in, so you will want to bring extra layers.
+However, remember that it can get cooler at night when the sun goes down and the ocean breeze rolls in, so you will want to bring extra layers.
 A light windbreaker is perfect for sunset strolls on the beach, while a sweatshirt or sweater will keep you cozy by the campfire.
 If you want to go hiking or head into town during your beach trip, you may also want to bring socks and sneakers.

-When it comes to food, RV beach camping trips offer the best of both worlds — in many places you can munch on boardwalk fries during the day and enjoy campfire cooking in the evening.
+When it comes to food, RV beach camping trips offer the best of both worlds — in many places, you can munch on boardwalk fries during the day and enjoy campfire cooking in the evening.
 To plan the perfect menu for your beach camping trip, bring your favorite food to cook over a fire, as well as snacks and easy lunches to enjoy on the beach.

 Sandwiches, granola bars and fresh fruit and veggies are great options to pack in your cooler for a beach day.
 You will also want to bring a lot of water to stay hydrated while out in the sun, especially if you are up and about playing beach volleyball or catching waves.
 When you get back to your RV in the evening, you can cook a full meal in your RV kitchen or roast hot dogs over the fire — the possibilities are endless.

+For activities like fishing and boating, check specific beach policies to see what is allowed, as different beaches may have different rules!
 When you are loading your RV with exciting games, remember to pack standard beach gear as well, such as umbrellas and beach chairs.
 If you want to pack light for your beach RV trip, you can also plan ahead to see what outdoor equipment may be available for rental at your destination.

 While you are focused on packing for sun, sand and waves, it can be easy to forget the camping essentials.
-Bring camping chairs, your hammock and any other gear you need to make your campsite feel like home.
+Bring camping chairs, your hammock and any other gear to make your campsite feel like home.

 With the right planning and preparation, your RV beach camping trip is sure to be a success.

 Camping in your RV on the beach can pose some unique challenges, such as strong winds and hot weather.
-Here are a few more RV beach camping tips to stay safe and cool:
+Here are a few more RV beach camping tips to stay safe and cool.

 If your campsite is right on the beach or close to it, you may experience gusts of wind.
-If you are not careful, you could lose your RV awning, tablecloth or even your towels hanging on the clothesline.
+If you are not careful, you could lose your RV awning, tablecloth or even your towels on the clothesline.
 Here are a few tricks for wind-proofing your campsite during your RV beach camping trip: